microsoft/MixedRealityToolkit-Unity/Documentation/Profiles/Profiles.md

 - Spatial Awareness System has been disabled (spatial meshes won't render, but this can be turned back on by following the [instructions here](../SpatialAwareness/SpatialAwarenessGettingStarted.md).
-Spatial meshes are turned off by default based on client feedback - it is an interesting visualization to see initially but is typically turned off to avoid the visual distraction and the additional perf hit of having it on.
+Spatial meshes are turned off by default based on client feedback - it is an interesting visualization to see initially but is typically turned off to avoid the visual distraction and the additional performance hit of having it on.
 - The eye tracking provider and settings have been enabled
 - Eye simulation has been enabled by default